debkanchan/bark/README.md

 bark git-hook uninstall
 ```

-This will:
-- ✅ Remove only the bark section (preserves other hooks)
-- ✅ Back up the hook before modification
-- ✅ Delete the file if empty after removal

-**How it works:**
+#### How it works

 Bark uses markers (`# BEGIN bark hook` / `# END bark hook`) to identify its section, allowing it to coexist with other git hooks safely.
+Both hooks can be installed simultaneously for double protection!

 ### Exit Codes